ysmood/digto/readme.md

 So that you can easily deploy your own proxy and implement client for the proxy no matter what language you use.

 For example you can use just `curl` command to serve public https request without any other dependency.
-With this service, you can even let a static web page to serve requests.

 ## API